 Hosting contests and giveaways on social media is great for promoting new products or services, rewarding followers, and gaining new followers.
 Encourage engagement with your brand and expand your reach by requiring a comment or share to participate.
+Here are some ideas!
 Be sure to keep it simple, have clearly defined rules, and follow legal requirements.
 Learn more by reading How to Run a Successful Facebook Contest: Ideas, Tips, and Examples.

 If you have fans or customers who’ve shared reviews or kind words on social media, you can strengthen loyalty and grow your audience by asking them if you can re-publish it (with credit) to your own social accounts.
 On Twitter, simply retweet to share posts that discuss your company in a positive light.
 On Facebook, you can share any public posts on your Page with a link.

 If you identify a social media influencer whose brand aligns well with yours, look into developing a partnership with them.
 They can produce content that is shared on their social accounts as well as yours, creating the potential to significantly expand your audience reach.

 Build relationships and expand your network and audience by sharing a shout-out about a partner you work with.
 Chances are, they’ll reciprocate.